nam170201/introduction-to-python-for-computational-science-and-engineering/book/14-numpy.md

 Here are two ways to create a 2d-array:

 - By converting a list of lists (or tuples) into an array:

 ```{code-cell} ipython3
 x = N.array([[1, 2, 3], [4, 5, 6]])
 x
 ```

--   Using the <span>`zeros`</span> method to create a matrix with 5 rows and 4 columns
+- Using the `zeros` method to create a matrix with 5 rows and 4 columns

 ```{code-cell} ipython3
 x = N.zeros((5, 4))
 x
 ```

 The “shape” of a matrix can be queried like this (here we have 2 rows and 3 columns):

 ```{code-cell} ipython3
 x=N.array([[1, 2, 3], [4, 5, 6]])